-They Will Never Build a Nest
+Never Build a Nest

 Chickens naturally nest to keep their eggs warm until their chicks are ready to hatch.
 Not only do chickens on poultry farms lack the room to nest, but they don’t have access to the materials with which to build a nest, such as hay.

 Crammed into Shipping Boxes and Sent to Factory Farms

 Chickens are mere commodities to the poultry farming industry.
 Factory farmers don’t think of chickens as any more sentient than the components that make up an iPhone or a piece of furniture.
 In other words, poultry farming is no different from the assembly line at any manufacturing plant.
 The animals are transported based on efficiency and cost rather than comfort, and if a few of them die along the way — well, there are sure to be a few defective parts on an assembly line, right?